Published Jul 3, 2025

 When this will happen:

-General Availability (Worldwide): Rollout is expected to begin and complete in September 2025 (previously August).
+General Availability (Worldwide): Rollout is expected to begin in September 2025 (previously August) and is expected to complete in mid-October 2025 (previously September).

 How this will affect your organization: